NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     if they intersect.

 --match-first-to-last
-    Match the first several images to several last images by extending the logic of --overlap-limit past the last image to the earliest ones.
+    Match the last several images to several first images by extending the logic of ``--overlap-limit`` past the last image to the earliest ones.

 --rotation-weight <double (default: 0.0)>